 Almost everything that’s created is aimed at sight, but 60% of the impression people get from a store comes from hearing, feeling, and smelling.
 Even though we are in the business of store development and we make global store development easy, we often look at our data reports and ask ourselves why high investments are made in certain categories and not in others.
 Connecting the dots here will result in more successful stores.
 Put as much focus on that 40% as you do that 60% that isn’t seen.
 Technology is useful, but make sure it’s used for the right audience.
 Once you have all these pieces combined correctly, then you are ready to grow.

-Therefore, we introduced the Store Development Wallet: a solution for growing / changing global retailers.
-This new system keeps suppliers from increasing prices as a result of different payment terms, allows brands to match store opening with investments, and it works on a global scale.
+Therefore, we introduced The Wallet: a solution for growing / changing global businesses.
+This new system keeps suppliers from increasing prices as a result of different payment terms, allows brands to match project openings with investments, and it works on a global scale.

 The partnership between ING and Caliber Global provides a solution which is a combination of technology, people, and processes.
 The technology allows Brands to stay in control and source centrally without the need to buy everything with general contractors or turn key companies.
 The connection to ING allows companies to match investments with opening dates without pushing that financial burden to the suppliers.